calisven/BaltimoreTowWebApp/README.txt

 Steps to deploy

+MongoDB Installation (OSX):

+1. Follow the instructions found here exactly: http://www.mkyong.com/mongodb/how-to-install-mongodb-on-mac-os-x/ The version shown in those instructions is old; replace the mongo version you download in the command line steps from the instructions to have it work properly.

 Restore Mongo Collection

-1. On the terminal, navigate to 'PROJECT_ROOT/dump/test/'.
+1. On the terminal, navigate to 'PROJECT_ROOT/dump'.
 2. This location has the 'cars.bson' file needed to import the mongodb needed to pull data to the website.
+3. On a separate terminal tab, run 'mongod' to start the MongoDB server
+4. NOTE: Replace the '--db test' with any database name you wish to use.
-2. On the terminal, run 'mongorestore —collection test —db NAMEOFDATABASE PATH_TO_BSON/cars.bson'
+   On the terminal, run 'mongorestore --db test --drop dump/test/'
+5. After a few moments, you should see:
+   "...
+   2015-12-21T17:41:24.224-0500	finished restoring test.cars (62158 documents)
+   2015-12-21T17:41:24.225-0500	done"
+6. The database is not imported.

 Validate Collection Was Imported